wp-plugins/fastest-live-scores-football-widgets/readme.txt

 == Description ==

 Free football widgets for your website.
 You can use the widget to focus on a specific team or competition.
-Each widget is configurable to suit your reuqirements.
-You can choose from any of the following widgets in our plugin:
+Each widget is configurable to suit your requirements.
+You can choose from any of the following widgets in the plugin:

 - Live Scores
 - Live League Table